akpoff/html2md/README.md

 ## Known Issues
 [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) `timeout`
 option does not seem to work.

-The Webtask will often timeout *before* the fetch request to a bad url or missing server.
+Even when set to 500ms, the code runs for 3000+ms. The Webtask eventually times out *before* the fetch request times out.

 ## TODO
 + Unit tests